What is dehydration?

 You need to know what dehydration is before you can spot dehydration symptoms.
 Dehydration happens when people lose more fluid than they take in, according to Mayo Clinic.
 At the same time, your body also doesn’t have enough water and other liquids to replace these fluids.
 Keep an eye out for the following signs of dehydration.

 Saliva works 24-7 to wash away food particles that collect on your tongue, between your teeth, and along your gums after you eat.
-If your mouth is dry, those itty bitty leftovers allow bacteria to grow, thrive, and give you bad breath.
+If your mouth is dry, those itty bitty leftovers allow bacteria to grow, thrive, and give you bad breath, one of the signs of dehydration.
 Sip water throughout the day to help keep your mouth moist.
 And if you need a little extra freshening: chewing gum (preferably sugarless) or sucking candy (also sugarless) helps stimulate saliva.
-Here are other funky reasons you have bad breath.
+Here are some tips for staying hydrated throughout the day.